Stracey Shield/Brodie Tray - Results

 fixtures are open to all registered members of participating Clubs, as selected by their Club's

 selection committee.
-A record of which individuals play is not kept, and clubs are relied upon
+A record of which individuals play is not kept and clubs are relied upon to

-Saturday is the preferred day for fixtures, but any other day may be agreed upon to accommodate
+Saturday is the preferred day for fixtures but any other day may be agreed upon to ensure fixtures

 unless mutually agreed otherwise.

-3. A winning rink will receive 2 points and in the event of a drawn rink, 1 point will be awarded
+- A winning rink will receive 2 points and in the event of a drawn rink, 1 point will be awarded

 to each side.
-Therefore, there are 8 points to be won.
+Therefore there are 8 points to be won.

-4. In addition, the team with the highest overall match shots score will receive a further 2 points, if
+- In addition the team with the highest overall match shots score will receive a further 2 points,

 for each fixture.